 - For example, a farmer that could not harvest one-acre worth of tomatoes may receive a payment as high as $6,122.90.

 Payments are based on program eligibility and may vary due to changes in commodity data, producer eligibility, producer or member payment share, payment rates, factors, and payment limitation.
 Please look for the most current information at farmers.gov/cfap.

 USDA FSA will make an initial payment of only 80% of your calculated payment, and the rest will be distributed once a payment is issued to all applicants.
 Any CCC funds that remain available will be distributed and may be prorated.

 Supporting documentation may be requested to verify the amounts specified on the application.
 Specialty crop producers must provide acceptable records that substantiate the reported amounts, such as production records, copies of receipts, ledgers of income, income statements of deposit slips, register tapes, invoices for custom harvesting, measurements, truck scale tickets, or accounting records.
 Applications may also be spot-checked prior to payment.

-To learn more about the yield estimates for different crops, download a calculator from www.farmers.gov/cfap.
-This Microsoft Excel worksheet was made available by FSA for producers to estimate the payment that they will receive.
+To learn more about the yield estimates for different crops, download the FSA calculator from farmers.gov/cfap.4 This Microsoft Excel worksheet was made available by the FSA for producers to estimate the payment that they will receive.

-An overview of the CFAP program can be found at Clemson University’s Land-Grant Press, authored by Stan Moore and Adam Kantrovich.
+An overview of the CFAP program can be found at Clemson University’s Land-Grant Press repository, authored by Stan Moore and Adam Kantrovich.
 A Spanish version of the article is also available, with translation and review provided by Florencia Colella of Michigan State University Extension.